raavi02/raavi02.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing Masters in Computer Science at Columbia University.
-I completed my BTech in Electrical Engineering (with Honours) with Minors in Artificial Intelligence from Indian Institute of Technology Bombay in 2024.
-My primary interests include areas of machine learning, natural language processing and optimization.
+I am currently pursuing Computer Science as a Master's student at Columbia University.
+Prior to this, I was at the Indian Institute of Technology Bombay, where I earned my BTech in Electrical Engineering (with Honors) and a Minor in Artificial Intelligence in 2024.
+My academic passions revolve around machine learning, natural language processing, and optimization.

-I love adventure sports and am always looking for the next one!
-In the meantime, I mostly read murder mysteries and non-fiction, but I am always looking for suggestions!
+When I am not working, you'll find me chasing the thrill of adventure sports.
+From bungee-jumping to scuba diving, I'm always on the lookout for my next adrenaline rush!
+During quieter moments, I indulge in gripping murder mysteries and insightful non-fiction.
+If you have any book recommendations, I'd love to hear them!